 DIVINE GUIDELINES FOR RESOLVING CONFLICTS

-The believers in Christ are called to pursue holiness and pursue peace with all people.
+The believers in Christ are not only called to pursue holiness, but also to pursue peace with all people.

 Hebrews 12:14 – NKJV

 14 Pursue peace with all people, and holiness, without which no one will see the Lord.

 Psalms 34:14 – NKJV